patrickgramatowski/habluhablu_gem/README.md

 HabluHablu is a gem which allows you to generate language file with translations of the most useful phrases.

+There is also an option to add countries flag using bootstrap (for more informations go to languages/Countries_Flags.md).

 ## Supported languages

 - English